-Health and Safety □ Post visual reminders of personal hygiene practices. ☐ Train all ministry staff on symptom detection and prevention . ☐ Anyone with cold symptoms, high temperatures or suspicious rash will need to remain at home until symptom free without medication for 48-hours.
+Health and Safety ☐ Post visual reminders of personal hygiene practices. ☐ Train all ministry staff on symptom detection and prevention. ☐ Anyone with cold symptoms, high temperatures or suspicious rash will need to remain at home until symptom free without medication for 48-hours.
 Anyone who becomes ill during a session will wait away from others in a designated area.
 Keep minors under adult supervision.
-Anyone who is sick must be picked up by a parent or depart the facility within 30-minutes of onset of illness. ☐ All persons must wear a face mask and wash hands frequently. ☐ Per CDC guidelines, anyone with trouble breathing should not wear a mask.
-A written medical exemption from a U.S. registered physician is required. ☐ An ambulance will be requested by a program leader for anyone whose life is at risk (such as fever >103, difficulty breathing, unable to speak, has increasing severe pain, and other perceived life-threatening symptoms). □ Notify local health officials, teachers, and families immediately of any possible case of COVID-19 while maintaining confidentiality as required by the Americans with Disabilities Act (ADA). ☐ Require participants and facilitators to quarantine per Hawai'i public health guidelines if exposed or suspected exposure to COVID-19.
-Facility safety ☐ Limit visitors to the program. ☐ Ensure that ventilation systems operate properly and increase circulation of outdoor air by opening windows and doors, using fans, and other methods. ☐ Have trained back-up facilitators in order to maintain sufficient program staffing levels. □ Verify that participants and facilitators who have traveled outside of Hawaii have not experienced COVID-19 symptoms for a minimum 14 days prior to return (for children in care, program leaders will need to verify with the parents of the child of any experienced symptoms the child may have). ☐ Program leaders will provide ample gloves, cleansers, hand soap, hand sanitizer, disinfectants and disinfectant wipes to meet cleaning/sanitizing/disinfecting requirements.
-Participant Expectations Post signs throughout the facility on shared responsibilities (including proper hygiene and sanitization, face coverings and information for reporting concerns)
+Anyone who is sick must be picked up by a parent or depart the facility within 30-minutes of onset of illness.
+All persons must wear a face mask and wash hands frequently. ☐ Per CDC guidelines, anyone with trouble breathing should not wear a mask.
+A written medical exemption from a U.S. registered physician is required. ☐ An ambulance will be requested by a program leader for anyone whose life is at risk (such as fever >103, difficulty breathing, unable to speak, has increasing severe pain, and other perceived life-threatening symptoms). ☐ Notify local health officials, teachers, and families immediately of any possible case of COVID-19 while maintaining confidentiality as required by the Americans with Disabilities Act (ADA). ☐ Require participants and facilitators to quarantine per Hawai'i public health guidelines if exposed or suspected exposure to COVID-19.
+Facility safety ☐ Limit visitors to the program. ☐ Ensure that ventilation systems operate properly and increase circulation of outdoor air by opening windows and doors, using fans, and other methods. ☐ Have trained back-up facilitators in order to maintain sufficient program staffing levels. ☐ Verify that participants and facilitators who have traveled outside of Hawaii have not experienced COVID-19 symptoms for a minimum 14 days prior to return (for children in care, program leaders will need to verify with the parents of the child of any experienced symptoms the child may have). ☐ Program leaders will provide ample gloves, cleansers, hand soap, hand sanitizer, disinfectants and disinfectant wipes to meet cleaning/sanitizing/disinfecting requirements.

-☐ Use communication methods (such as email, text messages and/or notices) to educate others on what to expect when at the facility.

-Staff Support
+Participant Expectations

+them.
-☐ Conduct t training on (cleaning, sanitation a nd safety pro tocols prio r to progra am reopening and d on an as-r needed ba asis to rema in informed o of state rec ommende d policy changes.

-□ Pastors and program leaders will be responsible for responding to COVID-19 concerns.
-Facilitators will know who the pastor and program leader and how to contact them.
+articipant Expectations Post signs throughout the facility on shared responsibilities (including proper hygiene and sanitization, face coverings and information for reporting concerns). ☐ Use communication methods (such as email, text messages and/or notices) to educate others on what to expect when at the facility.
+Staff Support ☐ Conduct training on cleaning, sanitation and safety protocols prior to program repening and on an as-needed basis to remain informed of state recommended policy hanges.
+Pastors and program leaders will be responsible for responding to COVID-19 concerns.
+Facilitators will know who the pastor and program leader and how to contact